MileHacker Logo

 • Fishing: Opportunities exist in the Mohican River and other local streams.
 Check Ohio fishing regulations.

-• Killbuck Marsh Wildlife Area (Wooster): Excellent for birdwatching, with various waterfowl and migratory birds.
+• Killbuck Marsh Wildlife Area (Wooster): Perfect for observing birds, with various waterfowl and migratory birds.

 • Observing Farm Animals: Many Amish homesteads have farm animals.
 Some, like Hershberger's Farm, have petting zoos.